 Porsche Mission E

-Not only Audi is working on implementing the electric technology.
+Audi isn’t the only German firm working on implementing some electric technology.
 Porsche has some rather impressive and ambitious plans regarding electric vehicles as well.
 Their Mission E project’s reveal date is slowly but steadily drawing near.
 Porsche’s first all-electric vehicle should be revealed and launched by the end of 2019, and it’ll be another high-end Tesla competitor.
 Not just a competitor, but a car that promises better performance and even quicker charging time than the best models Tesla has to offer in that regard.

 The upcoming 2019 Toyota Supra isn’t one of the most anticipated cars of the year.
 It’s one of the most anticipated rides of the decade.
 And, hopefully one of the best new cars 2019 model year will have to offer.
 The new Supra will have some big shoes to fill since its predecessors are still regarded as some of the best sports cars ever to have roamed our roads.
 We don’t doubt the Japanese will deliver when all is said and done, but there have been some worrisome rumors about the sports car that might leave a bitter taste if they turn out to be true.

 The biggest issue might be the possible lack of a manual transmission.
 Leaked BMW documents suggest that the 2019 Toyota Supra might end up tied exclusively to a ZF’s 8-speed auto.
 They also suggest the Supra will be powered by BMW engines.
-Latter doesn’t have to be bad at all since Bavarian automaker’s 3.0L turbocharged straight-six certainly fits Supra’s philosophy.
-Possibility of a hybrid powertrain, exclusive hardtop body and resemblance to the FT-1 concept car are also in the cards.
+The latter doesn’t have to be bad at all since Bavarian automaker’s 3.0L turbocharged straight-six certainly fits Supra’s philosophy.
+The possibility of a hybrid powertrain, exclusive hardtop body and resemblance to the FT-1 concept car are also on the cards.
 What’s certain is that it’ll share a rear-wheel drive platform with the upcoming new BMW Z4.